jenting/longhorn/enhancements/20210525-async-pull-backups.md

    Watches the change of BackupVolume CR.
 The backup volume controller is responsible for deleting Backup CR and deleting backup volume from remote backup target if delete BackupVolume CR event comes in and updating BackupVolume CR status field, and creating/deleting Backup CR.
 The reconcile loop steps are:
    1. Get the default BackupTarget CR.
-   2. If the delete BackupVolume CR event comes in, delete Backup CR with the given volume name.
-And delete the backup volume from the remote backup target `backup rm --volume <volume-name> <url>` if the finalizer configured, after that, remove the finalizer.
+   2. If the delete BackupVolume CR event comes in:
+      1. deletes Backup CR with the given volume name.
+      2. deletes the backup volume from the remote backup target `backup rm --volume <volume-name> <url>` if the finalizer present.
+      3. remove the finalizer if present.
    3. Check if BackupVolume CR `spec.forceSync == false` and if the default BackupTarget CR `spec.PollInterval == 0` _or_ `time.Now() - the default BackupTarget CR status.lastSyncedAt < spec.pollInterval`, abort the current reconcile process.
    4. Call the longhorn engine to list all the backups `backup ls --volume <volume-name>` from the remote backup target `backupStoreBackups`.
    5. List in cluster Backup CRs `clusterBackups`.
    6. Find the difference backups `backupsToPull = backupStoreBackups - clusterBackups` and create Backup CR `metadata.name` + `metadata.labels["longhornvolume"]=<backup-volume-name>`.
    7. Find the difference backups `backupsToDelete = clusterBackups - backupStoreBackups` and delete Backup CR.
    8. Call the longhorn engine to get the backup volume config's last modification time `backup head <volume-config>` and compares to `status.lastModificationTime`.
 If the config last modification time not changed, abort the current reconcile process.
    9. Call the longhorn engine to read the backup volumes' config `backup inspect-volume <volume-name>`.
    10. Updates the BackupVolume CR status field according to the backup volumes' config, and also updates the BackupVolume CR `status.lastModificationTime`, `status.lastSyncedAt`.
    11. Updates the BackupVolume CR spec field `spec.forceSync`.
    12. Updates the Volume CR `status.lastBackup` and `status.lastBackupAt`.